Superposition theorem for flexible grids

-In the multiple line disconnection case, virtually injected cancelling flows on other lines to disconnect (but virtually connected in the equivalent model) induce additional virtual flows on the line of interest as can be derived from standard ST (\ref{eqn:injevction_theorem}):
+In the multiple line disconnection case, virtually injected canceling flows on other lines to disconnect (but virtually connected in the equivalent model) induce additional virtual flows on the line of interest as from (\ref{eqn:virtual_flow_model_st}):

-To derrive the new powerflow terms, We will make use of line outage distributions factors aka LODFs:
+To derrive the new powerflow terms, we use LODFs with effect on line $l$ after line outage $o$:

+$LODF_o$ is the vector form of outage $o$ effect for all lines $l$.
 Note that LODF remain constant for a given topology such as $\Tau^{ref}$.
+This is also a well-defined term even when $pf_o^{\Tau^{ref}}=0$.
+In fact, in that case, this is as if the line has already been disconnected from the start.
+Disconnecting it will not change the flows at all.
+Hence, the numerator will be null as well, and the resulting LODF will be null too.

-In the equivalent modeling, as its topology is $\Tau^{ref}$, we can hence reuse the same LODF computed in the reference topology.
+In the equivalent modeling, as its topology remains $\Tau^{ref}$, we can hence reuse the same LODF computed in $\Tau^{ref}$.

-Using $LODF$, $PF(Bcf^{\Tau_O^{tgt}}_l,\Tau^{ref})$ is simply:
+Using $LODF$, $PF(Cf^{\Tau^{tgt}}_o,\Tau^{ref})$ is simply:

-Which eventually leads by substitution to the equation:
+This eventually leads by substitution to the equation:

-As $pf_l^{\Tau_O}=0$ for disconnected lines, this lead to the system of $N_o$ independant cancelling flow equations:
+As $pf_l^{\Tau^{tgt}}=0$ for disconnected lines, this leads to the system of $n_O$ independent canceling flow equations: